bamzai-shiv/Luxury-skin-store-HTML-UI/README.md

 - Zero build tools; runs on any static host.
 - Hash routing for Home, Products, About, Reviews, Blog, Cart, Checkout, and Thank‑you.
 - Persistent cart, theme, and user reviews via localStorage.
-- Accessible, responsive layout with micro‑interactions and SVG‑based visuals.

 ## Tech stack
 - Markup and styling: HTML, CSS (custom properties, responsive grid)